It is performed during the eye examination to evaluate the eye’s internal drainage system, also called the anterior chamber angle.

 High intraocular pressure can cause damage to the optic nerve, the “wire” that sends images from the eye to the brain.
 This type of damage is called glaucoma, the second cause of blindness worldwide.

-By observing the “angle,” doctors can determine if it is open or closed, as well as if there are abnormal blood vessels, adhesions (synechiae), or damage from previous eye trauma.
+By observing the “angle,” doctors can determine if it is open or closed and if there are abnormal blood vessels, adhesions (synechiae), or damage from previous eye trauma.

 A closed-angle is an anomaly that can predispose the patient to a sudden or rapid increase in intraocular pressure.